Information on the Program associated with Kendra's Law

 - will likely benefit from AOT.

 Treatment can be court ordered; however, before a court will order AOT, it must be satisfied that AOT is the least restrictive alternative for the person.
 Thus, if a less restrictive program of treatment exists that could effectively deal with a person's mental illness and needs, this will be the first option.
-In this case a diversion plan will be developed.
-A diversion plan is a voluntary agreement of involvement by the consumer that precludes the need for court proceedings.
 The goal is to achieve and maintain stability through linkage with the most effective and least restrictive services available.
-To achieve this goal, the Erie County Department of Mental Health has designated community based Care Coordination Teams such as Programs of Assertive Community Treatment or Intensive Case Management to coordinate and /or deliver AOT services consistent with an Individualized Services Plan.
+To achieve this goal, the Erie County Department of Mental Health has designated community based Care Coordination Teams such as Programs of Assertive Community Treatment or Health Home Plus Care Management to coordinate and /or deliver AOT services consistent with an Individualized Services Plan.

 What is the process for obtaining AOT for someone?

-Contact the Erie County Department of Mental Health's AOT Program at 858-7059.
-Appropriate staff will respond to your concerns and questions while gathering information about the referral.
-Screening will determine eligibility and referral to one of the Care Coordinator Teams.
+Contact the Erie County Department of Mental Health's AOT Program at 858-7059 or 858-2893.
+Appropriate staff will respond to your concerns and questions while gathering information and determine if making a referral is appropriate.
+If appropriate, referrals are submitted via www.eriespoa.org.
+Once the referral is received, a formal AOT investigation process will begin to determine eligibility.

 When does the Court system become involved in the process?

 After diligent efforts have been exhausted and a consumer remains at risk, a petition will be initiated to ensure safety and treatment compliance.
-The petition, which is a formal statement of facts demonstrating that the person meets the criteria for AOT, must be accompanied by the affidavit of an examining physician.
+The petition, which is a formal statement of facts demonstrating that the person meets the criteria for AOT, by the director of community services, must be accompanied by the affidavit of an examining physician.
 The affidavit must show that the physician examined the person and developed a treatment plan prior to filing a petition, and that the consumer meets the criteria.